edwardshturman/site/app/projects/number-chart.md

 description={<>Previously, the flyout menu to set the interval at which a database template page would be duplicated was called <code>Repeat</code>.
 I worked with our UX writer <Mention name="Jeslyn" avatar="/avatars/jeslyn.jpg" link="https://linkedin.com/in/jeslynkim" /> to better convey the intent: <code>Duplicate every...</code>.
 These kinds of fixes may seem minor, but end up helping people!</>}
 />

-## Lessons learned
+## Takeaways

 ### "Why not today?"

 Early into week one, I read out my goals for the next few days to Stephen.
-For a number of them, he said, _"Why not today?"_ There's a decent body of work — Parkinson's Law, et al. — that suggests people are capable of accomplishing much more than they think in _x_ amount of time.
+For a number of them, he said, _"Why not today?"_ There's a decent body of work — Parkinson's Law, etc. — that suggests people are capable of accomplishing much more than they think in _x_ amount of time.
 There were several weeks at Notion where I landed way more PRs than I had set out to.

 ### Alignment

 After Number Chart, I got to lead a different project, involving the Collections (databases), Mobile, Editor, and Search teams.
 The first thing I learned about this: alignment is hard.
 Getting five teams to agree on the implementation details of a complex project is a _task_, but is both necessary and worth it:

-- You've front-loaded a set of decisions ahead of time, that would otherwise take several back-and-forth Slacks; and
+- You've front-loaded a set of decisions ahead of time, via a tech spec or similar doc, that would otherwise take several back-and-forth Slacks; and
-- You have a written record of alignment on those decisions.
+- You have a written record of alignment on those decisions, reducing frivolous changes.

 ### Agency